GluuFederation/docs-ce-prod/3.1.4/source/integration/sswebapps/openidc-rp.md

 !!!
 Warning
     Please remember to populate the `OIDCRedirectURI` with a value that is not used by the server.
 The apache-filter uses the redirect_uri to process the response from the OpenID Provider (Gluu Server).

-Please restart the HTTPD server for the changes to take effect
+Please restart the httpd server for the changes to take effect

 ```text
 # service httpd restart